-As a public health philosophy, harm reduction incorporates four key principles: First, it acknowledges the effects of drugs and unsafe sex and the harm they can do, yet its goal is to reduce the adverse effects of drug use and the health risks associated with unsafe sex rather than to stop drug use or sexual behavior in itself.
+As a public health philosophy, harm reduction incorporates four key principles: First, it acknowledges the harmful effects of drugs and unsafe sex, yet its goal is to reduce the adverse effects of drug use and the health risks associated with unsafe sex rather than to insist on complete abstinence.
 Second, it recognizes that drugs are used in different ways and for different reasons, and that some drug-related behaviors are safer than others.
 Third, its holistic approach places risky behaviors in a context that includes the individual, community, and society, and examines people’s motivations for engaging in drug use, sex, and other targeted behaviors, acknowledging the satisfactions that these behaviors can bring.
 Harm reduction encourages coordination among police, medical professionals, insurers, and community leaders.

-Finally, harm reduction places people at the center of its strategies, encouraging clients to work with each other, to help design ways to manage their behaviors, and to minimize harm.
+Finally, harm reduction places people at the center of its strategies.
+Clients are encouraged to work with each other, help design ways to manage their behaviors, and minimize harm.
 Clients have a range of options to manage themselves – for example, getting counseling, finding ways to protect themselves and others during risky behavior, setting parameters around their behaviors (in terms of cost, time, place, and frequency), and abstaining from activities that could be dangerous.

 Harm Reduction as a Gay Folkway

 The harm-reduction principle has led to the establishment in some cities of public facilities dedicated specifically to treating LGBTQ people with substance abuse problems such as Stonewall Recovery Services in Seattle, The Stepping Stone in San Diego, and New Leaf Services for Our Community in San Francisco.
-But some LGBTQ groups have developed their own means for promoting harm reduction, for example helping in situ those who do too many drugs at Circuit events.
+But some LGBTQ groups have developed their own means for promoting harm reduction, such as helping those who do too many drugs at Circuit events in situ.
 MedEvent, an all-volunteer organization of licensed medical personnel founded by Dallas physician Chris Mann in 1997, developed its own protocol for situations that were not yet addressed by the larger medical community.
-Groups in Canada, such as the all-volunteer medical team for the annual Black and Blue Circuit weekend in Montreal, follow a similar protocol, which has in turn influenced standards for emergency-room treatment in some cities.
+Groups in Canada, such as the all-volunteer medical team for the annual Black and Blue Circuit weekend in Montreal, follow similar protocols, which has in turn influenced standards for emergency-room treatment in some cities.

-In addition to medical personnel at events, organizations such as ACT (AIDS Committee of Toronto) and Séro-Zéro in Montreal conduct advertising campaigns with flyers, posters, and presentations designed to raise LGBTQ awareness of risk in bathhouses and in venues of festive folklife.
-In Boston, the Theater Offensive sponsors “A Street Theater Named Desire,” short theatrical presentations in popular Gay cruising grounds.
-Artists such as Straight ally Kat Coric in Montreal design posters and visual pieces geared toward the promotion of harm reduction in the Gay male community, often using drag queens, humor, and attractive male models.
+In addition to medical personnel at events, organizations such as ACT (AIDS Committee of Toronto) and Séro-Zéro in Montreal have conducted advertising campaigns with flyers, posters, and presentations designed to raise LGBTQ awareness of risk in bathhouses and in venues of festive folklife.
+In Boston, the Theater Offensive has sponsored “A Street Theater Named Desire,” short dramatic presentations in popular Gay cruising grounds.
+Artists such as Straight ally Kat Coric in Montreal have designed posters and visual pieces geared toward the promotion of harm reduction in the Gay male community, often using drag queens, humor, and attractive male models.